MikeKurzewski/crm-management-app/README.md

   - **Sidebar:**
     - Org Switcher (combobox/select, disabled if only one org)
     - Profile section (avatar, full name, Edit profile button → `/app/profile`)
-    - Navigation: "My Organisation" → `/app/[orgId]/org` (room for future items)
+    - Navigation: "My Organisation" → `/app/[orgId]/org`, "Profile" → `/app/profile`
 - All routes are org-aware: `/app/[orgId]` is the dashboard home for the selected org.
 - Organisation page (`/app/[orgId]/org`):
-  - Admins see editable org details (name, description, logo URL) and InviteMemberForm.
+  - Admins see editable org details (name, description, logo URL), InviteMemberForm, Members table, and Pending Invites.
-  - Members see read-only org details.
+  - Members see read-only org details and the Members table.
 - Profile page (`/app/profile`): edit full name and avatar URL (self only).

-### Org Edit/Admin Behavior
+### Members Management

+- **Members Table:** lists all members with their roles (admin/member), name, email, and avatar.
+- **Role Management:** admins can change any member’s role via a dropdown; last admin demotion is blocked (server and UI).
+- **Self-demotion:** UI disables changing own role if only one admin; server enforces last-admin safety.
+- **RLS:** all member queries and updates are protected by Row Level Security.

+### Invites Management

-- Only org admins can edit org details or invite members (UI and API enforced).
+- **Invite Form:** admins can invite by email and select the invitee’s role (admin/member).
-- Members see org details read-only; no invite/edit UI.
-- API: `PUT /api/orgs/:id` updates org for admins; returns 403 for non-admins.
+- **Pending Invites:** lists all pending invites for the org, with email, role, created/expires, and a Copy link button for the join URL.
+- **Invite Flow:** after creating an invite, the list can be refreshed; once accepted, the invite disappears.
+- **Security:** only admins can create and view invites; backend and RPCs enforce admin checks.

-### Profile Edit Notes
+### Profile Editing

 - Profile page uses shadcn Form, Input, Button, zod + react-hook-form.
 - Updates `public.profiles` for the current user only.